 Isn’t autumn just wonderful for crafting inspiration?
-We’ve done so many lovely craft activities already this season, and these simple leaf prints are our latest masterpiece.
+We’ve done so many lovely craft activities already this season, and these simple leaf prints are perfect for combining nature play with an art activity to create a homemade masterpiece.

 With so many fabulous leaves lying around, we thought we’d get the paints out and put them to good use.
 First job was to head out for a walk in the park to find some leaves in varying shapes and sizes.